DavidLee528/davidlee528.github.io/_pages/research.md

 author_profile: true
 ---

-My research is driven by a passion for developing artificial intelligence systems that are not only powerful but also **trustworthy and reliable**, ensuring its' **responsible and ethical** deployment.
-Currently, I focus on three key areas:
+Tianhao's research is driven by a passion for developing Artificial Intelligence (AI) systems that are not only powerful but also **trustworthy and reliable**, ensuring its' **responsible and ethical** deployment.
+Currently, I focus on three key areas: (i) Trustworthy AI (Security, Privacy, Explainability, etc.); (ii) Large Language Models (LLMs); (iii) AI for Science.
+We have two core research questions as follow:

-- Trustworthy Machine Learning: I am exploring methods to enhance the transparency, fairness, and robustness of machine learning models, ensuring they make decisions that are understandable, unbiased, and resilient to adversarial attacks.
-- Large Language Models: I am investigating the capabilities and limitations of large language models, with a focus on their potential applications in various domains while addressing concerns related to bias, misinformation, and ethical use.
-- AI for Medicine & Healthcare: I am interested in leveraging AI to improve healthcare outcomes, from disease diagnosis and treatment planning to drug discovery and personalized medicine.
-My goal is to develop AI solutions that are safe, effective, and accessible to all.

 <html>
 <head>